-Year r Ended Decembe er 31, 2015 2014 2013 Stock-based compensation expense, pre-tax \$ 19 \$ 28 \$ 24 Income tax benefit recognized in earnings 7 11 9
+Year Year Ended December 31, 2015 2014 2013 Stock-based compensation expense, pre-tax \$ 19 \$ 28 \$ 24 Income tax benefit recognized in earnings 7 11 9

 Restricted Stock Units: Compensation expense is based upon the grant date market price.
 The compensation expense is recorded over the vesting period, which is normally three years from the date of grant, based on management's estimate of the number of shares expected to vest.